Daisy design system

 2019

-HackerOne helps organizations reduce the risk of a security incident by working with the world's largest community of hackers.
+HackerOne helps organisations reduce the risk of a security incident by working with the world's largest community of hackers.
 In 2019 I joined the H1 design team to help creating their design system.

 My role

-It was my job to design and creatively direct the creation and documentation of HackerOne's design system.
+My job was to design and creatively direct the creation and documentation of HackerOne's design system.

-To begin, I conducted an audit of all components, patterns and features currently in use.
+To begin, I audited all components, patterns and features currently in use.

-When I first started, Daisy was a growing style guide with components, patterns and features that include common UI components such as navigation, data tables, buttons, search bars and action confirmations.
+When I first started, Daisy was a growing style guide with components, patterns, and features that included standard UI components such as navigation, data tables, buttons, search bars, and action confirmations.

-• Developed and integrated component based design system into all aspects of design within the company
+• Developed and integrated a component-based design system into all aspects of design within the company

 • Consolidating components and patterns across all platforms

-• Implemented design system with redesign of website, which resulted in UX/UI consistency and the development of web guidelines
+• Implemented design system with the redesign of the website, which resulted in UX/UI consistency and the development of web guidelines

 • Creation of new components with rules of usage